 Expected Outcome: This topic aims to develop a wide capacity building programme between EU Member States/Associated Countries and Ukrainian cancer centres, to support improvement or development of research & innovation-related capacities and integration with cancer care.

-To this end, proposals should aim at delivering results that are directed at and contributing to all of the following expected outcomes:
+To this end, proposals should aim at delivering results that are directed and tailored towards and contribute to all of the following expected outcomes:

 Researchers, clinicians and health care professionals will have access to improved research capacities, supporting better integration with care.